Temporarily avoid unpicked objects

 The list of objects to avoid only operates when robot mode is enabled.
 It is updated from objects sent to the robot, and not from detections triggered from the Pickit web interface.

 Pickit snapshots preserve the list of objects to avoid that was active at the time of saving.

-Objects temporarily put at the bottom of the list are indicated in the detection grid as shown below.
+Objects temporarily put at the bottom of the list are indicated in the objects table as shown below.

 Once enabled, two parameters need to be configured:

 The number of runs to avoid is the number of detection runs an object stays in the avoid list.
 For example, when set to 5, an initially unpicked object will be pushed to the bottom of the pickable objects list for the 5 next detections (if detected again).
 After that, the object will no longer be deprioritized.